 New feeds to keep up to date with our development.

-Ms Tanabe and her beloved dalmatian Juibay placed their hand and pawprints into the cement foundations.
-The pet-friendly project’s centrepiece will be a rooftop dog park and there are plans for a hydrobath station to wash playful pups.
-The rooftop will also have a community recreation area with a barbecue and communal vegetable garden.
+The centrepiece will be a rooftop dog park.
+And there are plans for a hydrobath station to wash playful pups.
+The rooftop will also feature a community recreation area with a barbecue and a communal vegetable garden.

-Each of the units in the tower have large balconies which are designed to function as outdoor rooms for residents.
+All of the units in the tower have large balconies, which are designed to function as outdoor rooms for residents .

 Work comes a year after a development application was submitted to the Gold Coast City Council, which ticked off on the project.
 The development, as expected , will see the demolition of the buildings that had housed Rumi Persian Restaurant and the Sapporo Japanese Restaurant.